WPA COVID-19 Updates

 and a page devoted to information for faith-based organizations.

-NOTE: We recommend using these official sites for information, rather than relying solely on social media.
+NOTE: We recommend using these official sites for information, rather than relying on social media.
 Although we try to provide accurate info through our WPAUMC Facebook page and groups, there have been many reports of inaccurate information posted on social media by others about "cures" and prevention methods (some detailed on CDC site).
 In addition, there were reports on 3/17 and 3/18 that Facebook's automated system had removed some valid posts about COVID-19.